kikin81/velazquez.github.io/_posts/2020-12-06-macos-dev-setup.md

 ## Android development

-Dowload the latest stable version of Android studio via the [releases page.](https://developer.android.com/studio/releases) Alternatively you can install it via `homebrew cask`
+Download the latest stable version of Android studio via the [releases page.](https://developer.android.com/studio/releases) Alternatively you can install it via `homebrew cask`

 ```
 $ brew install --cask android-studio
 ```

-Add sdk tools (`adb`) to your path:
+Add the sdk tools (`adb`) to your path:
 ```
 # ~/.zshrc